waimea-ppiasupan/200DTD-assessment/design.md

-### IMPLICATION NAME HERE
-4.End-Users
+### 4.End-Users

 How easy it is for my dad to use the website, even if he's not tech-skilled.

 - How well the website works on different devices, such as his phone or tablet, so he can use it wherever he wants.